-New moderator as General Assembly begins
+Kirk moves closer to gay marriage services

 "I also want to highlight how important walking, which is an ancient spiritual tradition, is for our physical and mental health, an issue that I plan to raise with political leaders."

-About 730 commissioners from Scotland and beyond are expected to attend the General Assembly on The Mound to make decisions on matters of Kirk policy and governance.
+"On this year when we celebrate the 50th anniversary of the ordination of women to the Ministry of Word and Sacrament it is particularly special that you as a committed parish minister will be our Moderator," Dr Browning added,

-Notable events in the week ahead include an expected discussion on Saturday afternoon on whether to allow ministers to conduct same sex marriages if they wish to do so
+"It is also a delight that having served in two Highland parishes that you will also represent that important part of our country for the first time in a number of years."

-Rev Bryan Kerr has put forward a motion to be voted on, telling the Legal Questions Committee to draft a Church law that would permit such a move.
+About 730 commissioners from Scotland and beyond are attending the General Assembly on The Mound to make decisions on matters of Kirk policy and governance.

 During the Church of Scotland's Assembly on Tuesday, a public procession will take place to mark 50 years of the ordination of women within the Kirk.